-Since the discovery of shell effects in metal clusters, the mean field approach with delocalized electrons has been a very efficient tool for describing a wide variety of phenomena: shell and supershell effects, dipole polarizability and optical excitations, fission ... (for reviews see Refs.
-[1,2]).

-This type of approach mainly relies on the jellium model where the ionic background is considered as a smooth and uniform distribution of positive charges.
-It is best legitimate for simple metals (and to a lesser extend for noble metals) with delocalized valence electrons, almost insensitive to the actual arrangement of the ionic cores.
-Hence the best candidates for this approximation are the alkali metals, as can be inferred from the quasi-sphericity of their Fermi surface (revealing a weak interaction between ionic cores and valence electrons).
-As a result the compressibility of these solids is close to its electron gaz value, and the surface tension is correctly described by the jellium models (the agreement being better for small electronic density, see Ref.
-[3]).
+Since the discovery of shell effects in metal clusters, the mean-field approach with delocalized electrons has been a very efficient tool for describing a wide variety of phenomena: shell and supershell effects, dipole polarizability and optical excitations, fission, etc. (for reviews, see Refs.
+1 and 2).
+This type of approach mainly relies on the jellium model, where the ionic background is considered as a smooth and uniform distribution of positive charges.
+It is most legitimate for simple metals (and to a lesser extent for noble metals) with delocalized valence electrons, almost insensitive to the actual arrangement of the ionic cores.
+Hence the best candidates for this approximation are the alkali metals, as can be inferred from the quasisphericity of their Fermi surface (revealing a weak interaction between ionic cores and valence electrons).
+As a result the compressibility of these solids is close to its electron gas value, and the surface tension is correctly described by the jellium models (the agreement being better for small electronic density; see Ref.
+3).

-It was realized early that deformation effects had to be taken into account for a realistic description of metal clusters (see eg. the review [4]).
-Within density functional theories, this can be achieved by imposing to the jellium the shape that suits the electrons best [5-7].
-Deformations have also been studied in less elaborate models (deformed external mean-field) [8-13] and there is a good overall agreement with experimental data for ionization potentials, dissociation energies and splitting of dipole resonances for relatively small clusters (less than 40 atoms).
+It was realized early that deformation effects had to be taken into account for a realistic description of metal clusters (see, e.g., Ref.
+4).
+Within density-functional theories, this can be achieved by imposing to the jellium the shape that suits the electrons best.^{5-7} Deformations have also been studied in less elaborate models (deformed external mean field),^{8-13} and there is a good overall agreement with experimental data for ionization potentials, dissociation energies, and splitting of dipole resonances for relatively small clusters (less than 40 atoms).

-The above mentioned deformations are of Jahn-Teller type and occur between major shell closures, where lowering the symmetry leads to a gain in energy.
-Another type of surface deformation has also to be considered which consists in surface irregularities of very large multipolarities.
-These deformations not only lower the shell effect but also introduce randomness into the spectrum.
-This was first noticed by Gor'kov and Eliashberg [14] who claim that "the distribution of the levels should be random even if the particles have the same volume and a good shape, say spherical particles of equal size.
+The above-mentioned deformations are of Jahn-Teller type, and occur between major shell closures, where lowering the symmetry leads to a gain in energy.
+Another type of surface deformation also has to be considered which consists of surface irregularities of very large multipolarities.
+These deformations not only lower the shell effect, but also introduce randomness into the spectrum.
+This was first noticed by Gor'kov and Eliashberg,14 who claimed that "the distribution of the levels should be random even if the particles have the same volume and a good shape, say spherical particles of equal size.
 The point is that electrons in the metal have a wavelength of the order of atomic dimensions.
-Therefore surface irregularities of atomic size are sufficient to make the level distribution perfectly random".
+Therefore surface irregularities of atomic size are sufficient to make the level distribution perfectly random.'
 This statement has to be tempered in view of the success of the jellium model.
-Nevertheless it makes no doubt that the surface of a cluster has atomic size irregularities, it is important to estimate their amplitude and to evaluate the resulting effect on the physical observables.
+Nevertheless it leaves no doubt that the surface of a cluster has atomic size irregularities; it is now important to estimate their amplitude and to evaluate the resulting effect on the physical observables.